codersclub/DRKB/database/sqlserver/drop_table/index.md

 you pass by reference into the procedure.
 Note: It MUST be instantiated prior to use.
 The procedure does not create an instance.
 It assumes it already exists.
 This is especially necessary when using this procedure within a thread.
-But if you\'re not creating a multi- threaded application, then you can use the default Session variable.
-DBName
+But if you\'re not creating a multi-threaded application, then you can use the default Session variable.

-       String        Name of the MS SQL Server client database
+DBName       String        Name of the MS SQL Server client database

 ArTables        Array of String        This is an open array of string that you can pass into the procedure.
 This means that you can pass any